greg-raven/Impeachment-Chronicles/_posts/2019-12-03-this-is-about-our-democracy-schiff-says-of-impeachment-report.md

 ---
-title: ''This is about our democracy,' Schiff says of impeachment report'
+title: "'This is about our democracy,' Schiff says of impeachment report"
 layout: post
 author:
 - Adam Schiff